kdcgarber/5v-Power-supply-change/README.md

 I took one of the usb cables I purchased and remove the usb-c end.
 I stripped back the cable and tinned the wires to be attached to the 5-pin Male DIN Audio Connector I purchased also.
 Make sure you add the cable cover to the wire before you begin to attach the wires so that its there after the connection is made.
-After the wires were all attached I checked the connections with the continuity tester on your multimeter.
+After the wires were all attached I checked the connections with the continuity tester on my multimeter.
 Then closed up the connector end.

 ### Now for the real work removing/altering things